MIC-DKFZ/OverthINKingSegmenter/readme.md

 ## Steps to reproduce our submission

+Our submission can be easily reproduced following the following steps.
+We will also share python scripts to easily do data preparation, training and inference with minimal manual intervention.

 ### Dataset preparation

 After downloading the data from the [challenge website](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/data) you need to prepare the data for nnUNet.
 This is rather straightforward, as we have adopted the dataset structure for this challenge and use a custom reader writer class.
 The only thing you really need to do is the conversion of the ground truth labels from png to tif files.
 The scans are saved as folders containing all 65 slices in the original tif format.